In this article

 • Collateral documents: You may need to provide documents related to real estate or other collateral you plan to use.
 Be sure to have these handy.

-• Your personal credit score: Credit approval largely depends on your credit history.
-If you have no business credit score and your personal credit isn’t perfect, it may be wise to work on your creditworthiness before accessing a business line of credit.
+• Credit requirements: A credit score of 670 or higher is typically required to access a line of credit.
+If you have no business credit score or bad credit, it may be wise to work on your creditworthiness before accessing a business line of credit.
 Also, consider getting a prepaid credit card for business to work on your business credit score in the process.

 • Time in business: Most lenders will want to see that you’ve been in business for at least one year, but some may accept you if your business is newer.
 Just note that interest rates for a less established business may be higher.

-• Annual revenue: Monthly or annual revenue requirements vary by lender, but traditional banks will typically require your business to be making $100,000 annually.
+• Monthly or annual revenue: Monthly or annual revenue requirements vary by lender, but traditional banks will typically require your business to be making $100,000 annually.
 Online lenders often have more lenient requirements.

 If you don’t think your business meets all of these requirements, remember that you still have other options.
 If you don’t have the best credit or any collateral to offer, consider working with Ramp and taking advantage of our sales-based underwriting.